andmitriy93/WatchTube/README.md

 * [Status](#setup)

 ### General info
  WatchTube is an online video-sharing platform.
-YouTuubee allows you to create an account, login, put like and leave comments on videos, search a specific video
+WatchTube allows you to create an account, login, put like and leave comments on videos, search a specific video

 ### Technologies